 Aside from bringing value to the market and increasing profits, every business is also ultimately seeking to reduce costs.
 This includes avoiding fines and other penalties, as well as legal issues.
 A company should strive to protect its employees before anyone else and one highly effective way of doing this is to obtain workers’ compensation insurance.

 According to the Social Security Administration’s Office of Retirement and Disability Policy, state and federal workers’ compensation laws in 2015 covered approximately 135.6 million employees.
-Wages paid to all of these covered employees in 2015 totaled $7.2 trillion.
+Wages paid to all these covered employees in 2015 totaled $7.2 trillion.
 Let’s examine the benefits of this type of insurance and the potential consequences of failing to acquire it.

 Do I Need A Workers’ Compensation Insurance Policy?